-To produce graduates who are personally and professionally prepared for entry-level counseling positions in community clinics, hospitals, private practices, schools and businesses; and who will go on (if they desire) to obtain licensure as Mental Health Counselors.
+- To produce graduates who are personally and professionally prepared for entry-level counseling positions in community clinics, hospitals, private practices, schools and businesses; and who will go on (if they desire) to obtain licensure as Mental Health Counselors. - 2.
+To produce graduates who are knowledgeable, ethical and effective, which includes engaging in developmentally appropriate and culturally sensitive practice in serving underserved and diverse populations.